nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Clearing all contacts or contacts associated with the given tag(s) while all contacts are being shown

    1. Test case: `clear`<br>
-      Expected: All contacts will be cleared.
+      Expected: All contacts are cleared.

    1. Test case: `clear t/`<br>
-      Expected: All contacts will be cleared.
+      Expected: All contacts are cleared.

    1. Test case: `clear t/friends`
-      Expected: Contacts with tag `friends` will be cleared.
+      Expected: Contacts with tag `friends` are cleared.

    1. Test case: `clear t/enemy`
-      Expected: If there are no contact with the tag `enemy`, no contact will be cleared.
+      Expected: If there are no contact with the tag `enemy`, no contact is cleared.
 An error message is shown as no such tag was found in the SOCket.

 ### Sorting contacts